morrownr/8814au/README.md

 ### Removal of the Driver ( remove-driver.sh )

-Note: This script should be used in the following situations:
+Note: Removing the driver is advised in the following situations:

 - if driver installation fails
 - if the driver is no longer needed
 - if a new or updated version of the driver needs to be installed
-- if a distro version upgrade is going to be installed
+- if a distro version upgrade is going to be installed (i.e. going from kernel 5.10 to kernel 5.15)

-Note: This script removes everything that has been installed, with the exception of the packages installed in Step 3 and the driver directory.
+Note: The following removes everything that has been installed, with the exception of the packages installed in Step 3 and the driver directory.
 The driver directory can be deleted after running this script.